-- 1. Of all courses from the Education and Examination Regulations for the academic year 2018-2019 that will no longer be offered as of the academic year 2019-2020 and for which no substitute course has been designated in accordance with the transitional arrangements, at least one additional examination opportunity will be offered in the academic year 2019-2020.
+- Of all courses from the Education and Examination Regulations for the academic year 2022-2023 that will no longer be offered as of the academic year 2023-2024 and for which no substitute course has been designated in accordance with the transitional arrangements, two examination opportunities will be offered in the academic year 2023-2024.
 An overview of these courses can be found in PART IV of these Regulations.
-Only students who have participated in this examination opportunity and have not passed may be eligible for any additional resits. - 2.
+Only students who have participated in these examination opportunities and have not passed may be eligible for an additional resit. - 2.
 Students who have not yet passed a certain course after the last examination opportunity has taken place must, when continuing their original program, replace this course with a course of the corresponding new program, in accordance to the transition schedule found in PART IV of these Regulations.